aryairani/fuzzy-find-test/README.md

 I compiled with `-O2`.

-The input I used is in https://gist.github.com/aryairani/34d4b6cf65a7cb6117880c65d642a587, which was created with https://github.com/unisonweb/unison/pull/2293 after pulling https://github.com/unisonweb/share into an empty unison codebase.
+The `shared.namespace.csv` input I used is available at https://gist.github.com/aryairani/34d4b6cf65a7cb6117880c65d642a587.
+It was created with https://github.com/unisonweb/unison/pull/2293 after pulling https://github.com/unisonweb/share into an empty unison codebase.

 The command-line I used is:
 ```bash